-Director, Chemical & Biological Weapons Nonproliferation Prog & Senior Scientist
+Director, Chemical and Biological Weapons Nonproliferation Program, and Senior Scientist

 Zilinskas is one of the world’s foremost experts on chemical and biological weapons.
 He is frequently called upon to answer questions about such topics by journalists, other academics, historians, governments, and even Hollywood writers.
 Zilinskas recently served as an advisor to the FX television show The Americans during its 4th season, helping its writers and producers grasp plot lines involving lethal pathogens.